Programs & Events

-Join us on the second Saturday of each month for a specially themed program featuring a hands-on activity for young historians.
-While the Museum is closed, we will be taking 2nd Saturday on the move, with programming in various locations held in conjunction with our community partners.
+Join us on the 2nd Saturday of each month for a specially themed program featuring a hands-on activity for young historians.
+While the Museum is closed, we will be taking 2nd Saturday on the road, with programming in various locations held in conjunction with our community partners.
 Follow us on social media for the latest location, subjects, and more.

 History at High Noon